mdbauer/new-site/content/research/workinprogress.md

 ---

-**Changing Perceptions and Post-Pandemic Monetary Policy**
-with Carolin Pflueger and Adi Sunderam

-**Corporate Green Pledges**
-with Daniel Huber, Eric Offner, Marlene Renkel, and Ole Wilms

-**Green Stocks and Monetary Policy Shocks**
-with Eric Offner and Glenn Rudebusch
+**FOMC Communication Events and Monetary Transmission** with Miguel Acosta, Andrea Ajello, Francesca Loria, and Silvia Miranda-Agrippino

 **Risk Appetite and the Monetary Transmission**
 with Maik Schmeling and Andreas Schrimpf